Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Anyway, if you have to push the air compressor reset button, and that reset is connected to or on your electric motor, then it sounds as though the motor is going off on thermal overload.
 Does the motor get really hot?

 You are right, a pressure switch is cheaper than changing the motor.
 You might want to replace that just in case.
-Worst case scenario is, if that doesn’t solve the problem, you’ll have a spare pressure switch for some time else.
+The worst case scenario is, if that doesn’t solve the problem, you’ll have a spare pressure switch for some time else.

 Under the lid of your pressure switch, you should see a wiring diagram.
 Use that, and, do what I do… take a digital photo of the pressure switch before your remove a wire so you know which goes where when you replace it.